-These ad spaces are always present within large towns and cities across the UK, Europe, and many other cities around the world.
+These ad spaces are very common in large towns and cities in the UK, Europe, and many other cities around the world.
+They are double sided too so twice as much exposure for your art when you hack them.
+Win.

-These ad spaces are taller than the Bus Stop ad spaces, around 210cm to 240cm high.
-As a result, they sometimes require a small set of steps to reach the top of the advert when you open the cabinet.
-If you don't have a small set of steps, don't worry, you can slide a metal bar down that the poster slots into by pulling the small metal tabs at the side of the cabinet.
-This makes access to install the poster easier as you don't have to reach up.
+The Lollipop can be a little taller than the other bus stop ad spaces at around 210cm - 240cm high.
+As a result, they sometimes require a small set of steps to reach the top of the advert when you open the frame with your key.
+If you don't have a small set of steps, don't worry, we'll show you how to install your artwork easily in our step-by-step guide on the next pages.